AT&T WarnerMedia CEO Kilar says he will stay into 2022 -source

-Jason Kilar, chief executive of AT&T Inc's (T.N) WarnerMedia unit, said during an internal meeting on Thursday that he plans to remain in his role through this year and will reassess his options in 2022, according to a source familiar with the matter.
+(Reuters) -Jason Kilar, chief executive of AT&T Inc’s WarnerMedia unit, said during an internal meeting on Thursday that he plans to remain in his role through this year and will reassess his options in 2022, according to a source familiar with the matter.

-AT&T announced last week that it would spin off its media assets and merge them with Discovery Inc (DISCA.O), ending the wireless carrier's ambitious foray into media, and raising questions about Kilar's future at the company.
+AT&T announced last week that it would spin off its media assets and merge them with Discovery Inc, ending the wireless carrier’s ambitious foray into media, and raising questions about Kilar’s future at the company.

 “My plan and my focus is to remain here in my CEO role at WarnerMedia,” Kilar said during the meeting.
 “I am not thinking right now about post-merger.
 There will be a time to consider that topic in 2022.”